 Photo recovery software

-There are many, many utilities which can recover photos and you can try any of these:
+There are dozens of apps which can recover photos and you can try any of these:

 Before you download or install one, remember that this might well overwrite some of your deleted photos, so it’s best to use a different computer to download it.
 And it’s also best to pick one that can be installed on a USB stick and run from there.

-That’s why we recommend the ‘portable’ version of Recuva from Piriform.
+That’s why we recommend the portable version of Recuva from Piriform as it will run from a USB drive.
 Be sure to read the installation instructions on that page.

 Recuva is easy to use because a wizard guides you through choosing the type of files you want to recover, where they’re located (you can choose ‘I’m not sure’) and then goes off to try and find the photos.